turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

-####   *Description*

-  **HOW TO SET UP A CELO FULL NODE ON A VIRTUAL MASHINE**
+  **HOW TO SET UP A CELO FULL NODE ON A VIRTUAL MACHINE**
 #
 ##  **Introduction**
   This tutorial is a start to finish guide on setting up a Celo Full node.
-Full nodes are an important part of the celo ecosystem.
-The node bridges the gap between light clients and the validator nodes. full node incentives are one of the ways CELO encurages their use.
-This Virtual Mashines job will be to set up, run, and manage your full Node.
+Full nodes are a vital part of the celo blockchain.
+A full node is a program that will help to write, and validate new changes in the network.
+Multiple full nodes work together, validating the blockchain in a decentralized way.
+This Virtual Machines job will be to set up, run, and manage a full Node.

-   A Full Node uses a client devise; (in this case the VM, and your smart phone) along with the celo application

-  This method of setting up a full node utilizes Debian 10, lynux, and is built on the terminal of the VM.
-I created a video to help with the writen tutorial
+this video is to help along with the writen tutorial

 #### *Right click this image to access the video:*

    [![SC2 Video](https://img.youtube.com/vi/89U866LwzBw/0.jpg)](http://www.youtube.com/watch?v=89U866LwzBw)

 #### *This full node will be able to do the following things:*

+* validate transactions on the blockchain

+* connect with other Fullnodes

-  Sending and reciving CUSD/CELO tokens
+* Sending and reciving CUSD/CELO tokens

-  Running a light client
+* Running a light client

-  Using .env files for the important keys
+* Using .env files for the important keys

-  Creating multiple Celo accounts
+* Creating multiple Celo accounts

 ##   **Prerequisite**
 you should have a basic understanding of Virtual Mashines(VM), and the linux terminal, also make sure you have some CELO/CUSD in your possesion.
 Here are the thing to install before getting started: